danyelledoucette/team_napa2/README.md

 - Create an analysis of existing data to make a prediction, classification, or regression

 # Project Description
 The project is about wine data around the world.
-Data includes the wine name, winery, country, points, wine taster, review, acidity, etc.  Scope of data is only for 7 countries:  Argentina, Australia, Canada, France, Italy, Spain & USA.
+Data includes the wine name, winery, country, points, wine taster, review, acidity, etc.  Scope of data focuses on 7 countries:  Argentina, Australia, Canada, France, Italy, Spain & USA, but our data set includes wineries of the world.

 # Datasource
 Kaggle